My Friday to Friday fitness activities log...

 Everything went well, I got my food right, I got my kit right, and even timed my arrival at the portaloo start area just right as well.
 I cycled into the city centre so I had a nice gentle warm up on the way in enjoying the near perfect weather on Sunday morning.

-- note I already made sure I would find my race number pins later :-)
+Pre-race during an early dog walk to get moving - note I already made sure I would find my race number pins later :-) |

 The race